Cecil Hotel (Alexandria): History

 In 2007, after a lengthy court battle, legal ownership of the hotel was returned to the Metzger family, who subsequently sold it to the Egyptian government.
 This hotel appears in The Alexandria Quartet, written by Lawrence Durrell and the novel Miramar by Naguib Mahfuz.
-The hotel operated for many years as the "Sofitel Cecil Alexandria Hotel", until it joined the Steigenberger Hotels chain in October, 2014.
+The hotel operated for many years as part of Accor's Sofitel chain under the name Sofitel Cecil Alexandria Hotel, until it joined the Steigenberger Hotels chain in October 2014, becoming the Steigenberger Cecil Hotel Alexandria.
 On 20 December 2023, Icon Company, a subsidiary of Talaat Moustafa Group, acquired 51% of Legacy Hotels Company, which owns the hotel.